“Eye of newt, and toe of frog. Wool of bat, and tongue of dog…”

 Maybe you remember these famously creepy lines from reading Shakespeare’s Macbeth in a school English class.
 They’re chanted by three witches as they stir up their bubbling cauldron.

-And while most store-bought dandruff shampoo isn’t made with diabolical intentions, they may contain some seriously creepy ingredients.
-In fact, many additives in mainstream dandruff formulas can be downright unsafe and irritating.
+And while most over-the counter drugstore or anti-dandruff shampoos aren’t made with diabolical intentions, they may contain some seriously creepy ingredients.
+In fact, many additives in mainstream dandruff formulas can be downright unsafe and irritating—just ask your dermatologist.

-Fortunately, it’s easy enough to avoid these unsavory compounds - it’s just a matter of learning their names and reading the ingredients labels.
+Fortunately, it’s easy enough to avoid these unsavory compounds - it’s just a matter of learning their names and reading the ingredients labels to figure out what are the best dandruff shampoos to properly cleanse, treat, and exfoliate your skin.
 Here are the top 8 ingredients you should always avoid in a dandruff shampoo:

-Parabens are synthetic chemicals commonly used as preservatives in shampoo, conditioner, and many other cosmetic products.
+Parabens are synthetic chemicals commonly used as preservatives in shampoos, conditioners, and many other cosmetic products.
 They keep products fresh by keeping microbes from growing in them.

 But consumers and researchers are becoming increasingly concerned about parabens’ ability to mimic human hormones.
 Studies have shown that they accumulate in breast tumor tissue and show up in the blood and urine of people who use personal care products that contain them, suggesting they may cause adverse health effects in the body.

-Paraben ingredients in shampoo and other cosmetic product labels usually end in “paraben,” making them easily identifiable.
+Paraben ingredients in shampoos and other cosmetic product labels usually end in “paraben,” making them easily identifiable.
 The most common are Methylparaben, Ethylparaben, Propylparaben, and Butylparaben.

 Sulfates are chemicals included in many liquid cleansers to create foam.
 The most common sulfates you might see on shampoo labels are Ammonium Lauryl Sulfate, Sodium Laureth Sulfate, and Sodium Lauryl Sulfate.

 The downfall of sulfates is that they can be too harsh, stripping out much of your scalp and hair’s natural oil.
-This can lead to increased dryness, irritation, and itching and may even cause more flaking of dead skin cells.
+This can lead to increased dryness, irritation, and itchy scalp.
+It may also cause more flaking of dead skin cells, the opposite of what you are looking for in a shampoo meant to hydrate your scalp.
 Some sulfate cleansers can also damage and clog hair follicles.

 Put simply, sulfates can inadvertently make your dandruff worse - the last thing you want in a supposed dandruff treatment.
 They can also exacerbate eczema.

-And dandruff aside, sulfates tend to be too harsh for certain hair types, especially kinky and curly hair, and people with thin, delicate, or dry hair.
-Sulfates can also be damaging to color and chemical treatments as it can actually strip the dye or chemical treatment from your hair.
+And dandruff aside, sulfates tend to be too harsh for certain hair types, especially coily and curly hair, and people with thin, delicate, or dry hair or a dry scalp.
+Sulfates can also be damaging to color and chemical treatments as it can actually strip the dye or chemical treatment from your natural hair.
 So there are many reasons to avoid sulfates for optimal scalp and hair care.

 The downfall of sulfates is that they can be too harsh, stripping out much of your scalp and hair’s natural oil.

-Phthalates are industrial chemicals often used as a stabilizer for synthetic fragrances in shampoo and other cosmetics.
+Phthalates are industrial chemicals often used as a stabilizer for synthetic fragrances in shampoos and other cosmetics.
 It is also sometimes used as a gelling agent in many liquid cosmetic products.